scality/vaultclient/README.md

 ## Javascript API usage

-Here is a basic example showing how to use the library, and what type of objects the functions return.
+This is a basic example of how to use the library and the type of objects returned by each function.

 ```js
 const vaultclient = require('vaultclient');